 The new turf fields can host a greater range of games, including contact sports, and can better absorb frequent and intensive use.
 At the same time, by using the most advanced design and technology, the synthetic fields will decrease our overall use of lawn mowers and pollutant pesticides.

 Under PlaNYC, this initiative has received $29.2 million to convert 26 fields throughout the five boroughs.
-The fields have been completed and opened to the public.
+Since the launch of this initiative, 25 fields have been completed and one field is currently under construction.